scottlawsonbc/Lawson-Printer/README.md

 Open source high precision 3D printer

 # Introduction
-Lawson is a 3D printer design by [[User:Scottlawsonbc|Scott Lawson]] featuring excellent linear motion accuracy and a mechanically stiff frame.
-Compared with the [[MendelMax 2]], Lawson eliminates the need for custom sheet metal, slashes build costs, and improves the linear motion of the X, Y, and Z axes.
+Lawson is a 3D printer design by [Scott Lawson](https://github.com/scottlawsonbc) featuring excellent linear motion accuracy and a mechanically stiff frame.
+Compared with the MendelMax 2, Lawson eliminates the need for custom sheet metal, slashes build costs, and improves the linear motion of the X, Y, and Z axes.
 It is easy to source components for the Lawson printer as 95% of the components can be sourced from only two suppliers.

 # Overview